rbisschops/homeassistant_old/README.md

   * [Google Home Mini](https://store.google.com/product/google_home_mini), currently not in use.
 But successfully tested with Home Assistant.

 * Media devices:
-  * [LG Television](https://www.lg.com), my LG television running LG WebOS is controlled by Home Assistant mainly for choosing the correct mode like Netflix or Spotify.
+  * [LG Television](https://www.lg.com), my LG television running LG WebOS is controlled by Home Assistant mainly for choosing the correct mode for things like Netflix and Spotify.
   * [Popcorn Hour](https://www.cloudmedia.com/), a classic in my house, the Popcorn A300.
-Mainly controlled with the Harmony Hub, but some initial settings are set by Home Assistant at startup.
+Mainly controlled with the Harmony Hub, but some initial settings are done by Home Assistant at startup.
-  * [Denon AV3808](https://www.denon.com), also a classic, but with network connect powerful for internet radio and streaming music, control over Home Assistant in on the wish list.
+  * [Denon AV3808](https://www.denon.com), also a classic, but with network connect powerful for internet radio and streaming music, direct control over Home Assistant is on the wish list.
   * [Apple TV](https://www.apple.com), not much used anymore these days as the LG can do most of it.
   * [Harmony Hub](https://www.logitech.com), the Harmony Hub, despite Logitech's poor way of supporting interoperability, a powerful device for controlling the media devices.
 Integrated with Home Assistant.
 I spent a lot of time in getting it running in Home Assistant.
 Still some lose ends but I'm getting there.

 # [Things planned](#things-planned)